Personal relationships of Michael Jackson: Wedding

-Birth of Michael Joseph Jackson, Jr.
+Birth of first child

-Jackson and Rowe's first child together, Michael Joseph Jackson, Jr. (also known as "Prince"), was born on February 13, 1997, at Cedars-Sinai Medical Center in Los Angeles.
+Jackson and Rowe's first child together, Michael Joseph Jackson Jr. (also known as "Prince"), was born on February 13, 1997, at Cedars-Sinai Medical Center in Los Angeles.
 The baby was nicknamed after Michael's grandfather and great-grandfather, who were both called Prince.
 He was subsequently taken by his father to Neverland Ranch.
-Rowe recuperated at a friend's house, upon her release from the hospital.
+Rowe recuperated at a friend's house upon her release from the hospital.

 Six weeks after the birth, Rowe saw her son for the first time since his birth.
 She had met with Jackson to pose for photographs with their newborn son at a hotel.
 Upon arriving, Rowe was ushered into the hotel room, where she was given the infant to hold and told to smile for the camera with Michael, then sent away.
 Rowe did not want to become attached to Prince, as she felt it would make her situation harder to deal with.
 At Neverland, Prince was cared for by a team of six nannies and six nurses during his first few months.
 According to one nanny who worked at the Ranch, Prince's mother was not a significant presence in the child's early life.
 "I saw her maybe three times and she seemed very sullen."

-Third pregnancy and birth of Paris-Michael Katherine Jackson
+Third pregnancy and birth of second child

 Rowe announced that she was pregnant with Jackson's second child in November 1997.
-The baby was to be a girl and named Paris, after the French city in which her parents said she was conceived.
-On April 3, 1998, Paris-Michael Katherine Jackson was born.
-Paris' middle names come from her father and paternal grandmother.
+The baby was to be a girl.
+Paris-Michael Katherine Jackson was born on April 3, 1998, named after the French city in which her parents said she was conceived; her middle names come from her father and paternal grandmother.
 Jackson later claimed that he was so anxious following the birth of his daughter, that he "snatched" her and ran straight home "with all the placenta and everything all over her".
 Rowe later confirmed that Jackson had the placenta frozen.
 Following the birth, Jackson's associates contacted Pope John Paul II at the Vatican in Rome, in the hope that the pontiff would personally baptize the pop star's daughter.
 An official for the Pope informed Jackson by letter that he would not participate in what may be perceived as a publicity stunt.